Dog and Cat Teeth Cleaning in

-Union and Westfield, NJ
+Veterinary Dental Care in Union & Westfield, NJ

 At Westfield Veterinary Group, we take your pet’s oral health seriously.
 That’s because dental disease is the most common medical problem among adult dogs and cats.
 Bad breath, discolored teeth, red and swollen gums, and changes in eating habits can be signs of dental disease.
 Our dog and cat teeth cleaning service in Union and Westfield, NJ aim to prevent this debilitating disease from taking hold.

-Why is Pet Dental Care so Important?
+Why Is Pet Dental Care So Important?

 Dental disease alone isn’t the only problem.
 While it can affect your pet’s quality of life and make their favorite activities like eating and playing difficult and painful, there are also other problems it can cause.
 Left untreated, dental disease can lead to heart, kidney, and liver disease, due to bacteria from the mouth leaking into the bloodstream.
 That’s why our veterinarians recommend regular dental cleanings or other oral health treatments based on your pet’s condition.